GEOG 237: Grass Roots Development in Nicaragua

-The overarching academic purpose is to offer students an intensive introduction to themes and issues of third world development as understood through a combination of academic literature/ class room type study and service learning experiences.
-The feedback between the two types of activities are intended to inform and enrich students’ appreciation of the issues.
+The overarching academic purpose is to offer students an intensive introduction to themes and issues of third world development, especially focused on the well-being of those at the lower end of the socio-economic strata.
+Together, academic literature/classroom type study and service-learning experiences along with excursions are intended to inform and enrich students' appreciation of the issues.

 Students will engage in service learning activities in a variety of settings, with the priorities for the work stemming from the local community founders.
 The host community, JHC/CDCA, working closely with community leaders, will be coordinating the service efforts.

 While in Nicaragua, students will keep a "directed journal" on readings and speakers following a guide calling for a brief statement of the theme, author's point of view, how does this relate to previous material, and what questions would deepen our understanding of the topic.
 These will be reviewed during the program.
 Then, a typed version (making any improvements you like) and a final essay will be due about 3 weeks after the program ends.

 ALL students have the option of signing up for this independent study.

 Counts towards major in: anthropology, economics, geography, international relations, Latin American studies, sociology, or managing for sustainability (MSUS) with approval based on topic.

 Students will focus on a particular development issue/question in Nicaragua and will write a paper due about 3 weeks after the end of the program.
 Both local materials in Nicaragua and available resources in the U.S. may be used.

 Here is a sample of Independent Study topics including some selected by previous participants: